SJ23 Tech Tip F12, (Issued 1998-10-26) Art Brown

 2. To support the boom prior to dropping the mainsail.

-3. To raise the boom slightly for sailing with a reefed main.
+3. To raise the boom for sailing with a reefed main.

 Reefing is the process of reducing the size of the mainsail (to a reef point) to use less sail area when the wind is blowing too hard.
 A supported boom makes it easier to lower the mainsail.
 After reefing the sail you should loosen the topping lift a bit so the weight of the boom pulls the sail tight and the wind pulls the topping lift away from the leech.
-If the topping lift is lifting the boom, it causes a loose leech that is inefficient for sailing.
+If the topping lift is lifting the boom, it causes a loose leech that is inefficient for sailing but may be desirable if you want to spill wind.
 If the topping lift is too loose the line flops around and snags battens, leech tell tales or other rigging.
 Being just a little loose is perfect and offers another advantage: if you forget to snug it up before lowering the mainsail, the boom cannot drop into the cockpit, eliminating the risk of hitting someone’s head!

 Return to Tech Tip Index. . . . . . . . . . . . . . .
 Have a Question?